cvat-ai/cvat/site/content/en/docs/administration/advanced/iam_system_roles.md

   but not be able to create tasks and projects in the organization.

-If somebody needs to change the default behavior, it is possible to modify the policies defined in `.rego` files and restart the OPA microservice.
+If somebody needs to change the default behavior, it is possible to modify the policies defined in the `.rego` files and restart the OPA microservice.

 ### Example of changing rules